Preforeclosure: What It Is And How To Buy A Preforeclosure Home

-If you haven’t been making your mortgage payments, you might have gotten a letter from your lender to let you know that your property is in preforeclosure.
-If you don’t take action, you may be in jeopardy of losing your home for good.
+If you haven’t been able to make your mortgage payments, you may have gotten a letter from your lender to let you know that your property is in preforeclosure.
+If you don’t take action, you may be in jeopardy of losing your home.
 This is an emotionally and financially devastating predicament.

-While preforeclosure is a foreboding term and a serious situation, luckily there are ways to recover your house from this state.
-Understanding what foreclosure is and what options you have while in preforeclosure can help you avoid losing your home.
+While preforeclosure is a foreboding term and a serious situation, there are ways to recover a house from this state.
+Understanding what foreclosure is and what options borrowers have while in preforeclosure can help them avoid the loss of their home.

 What Is Preforeclosure?